-(4) GENERAL PROVISIONS.-
+(4) GENERAL PROVISIONS.

-(A) WATER QUALITY.-In carrying out activities described in this subsection and sections 315 and 316, the Secretary-
+(A) WATER QUALITY.-In carrying out activities described in this subsection and sections 315 and 316, the Secretary standards; and protect the South Florida ecosystem.

-(i) shall take into account the protection of water quality by considering applicable State water quality standards; and
+(i) shall take into account the protection of water quality by considering applicable State water quality

-(ii) may include in projects such features as are necessary to provide water to restore, preserve, and protect the South Florida ecosystem.
+(ii) may include in projects such features as are necessary to provide water to restore, preserve, and law.